azizko1337/picosong-explorer/readme.md

 0. Project developed on: node@16.13.1; npm@8.3.0
 1. Configure config files: backend/config.js, frontend/next.config.js.
-2. Go to backend folder, and run `npm install` command
+2. Go to backend folder, and run `npm install` command.
+Now you can optionally run `npm run test` command to check if database is downloaded correctly.
 3. Go to frontend folder, and run sequentially `npm install` and `npm run build` commands
 4. Now you can run project, run `npm run start` command in backend folder and also `npm run start` command in frontend folder.